regand02/dave-o-rec/README.md

 ## Further development
 Probably make it so the button pin isn't an `INPUT_PULLUP`, I dunno

-Could change the LED to be on normally and off for the five seconds while recording by tweaking the `digitalWrite(x, pinLED)` lines
+Could change the LED to be on normally and off for the five seconds while recording by tweaking the `digitalWrite(pinLED, <x>)` lines